ZeiadAlfahham/it-support-simulation-lab/README.md

 # Lab Architecture

-The environment consists of two virtual machines running on an isolated Oracle VirtualBox NAT network:
+The environment consists of two virtual machines running on an isolated Oracle VirtualBox NAT network.

 ## DC01 — Windows Server 2022